-27 Svetlana Gennad'evna Leont'eva, "Literatura pionerskoi organizatsii: ideologiia I poetika," [Literature of the pioneer organization: ideology and poetics.]
+27 Svetlana Gennad'evna Leont'eva, "Literatura pionerskoi organizatsii: ideologiia i poetika," [Literature of the pioneer organization: ideology and poetics.]
 (Diss., Tver' State University, 2006).

-original literature.
+Thus, the first chapter studies the press articles from the period of the 1930s - 1950s to follow the process of creation of Turkmen children's literature.
+It finds that, surrounded by the spirit of criticism, it developed slowly and grew out of contributions of translated and original literature.
 The second chapter takes a close look at translated children's literature to identify the themes and regression in the amount of translated books as a positive mark of the growth of original literature.
 The final chapter analyzes original children's books in comparison with translated literature which reveals themes developed by the local authors for Turkmen children.